AdolfoGonzalez112/WHSTechNotes/journal.md

 Technology can help by translating and educating older people about the new words young people be using.
 # March 3, 2025
 I wasnt really paying attention to the class while the sub was here, But she seemed chill she wasnt getting mad or anything.
+# March 20, 2025
+I used technology to play video games.
+I also used it to watch videos or shows.
+I used it to put a alarm to wake up in the morning.
+Technology helped me when i was bored.
+Playing video games connects to this class in the ways of having to do the right move/code or else the results will not be right.
+It helped me connect with my friends.